Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Eyre shows that there are seven active transport stops currently operating within the area.
-These stops serve a mix of bus routes, with two individual routes providing a total of 55 weekly passenger trips combined.
-The accessibility of these transport services is rated as good, with residents typically located approximately 304 meters away from the nearest stop.
+The public transport analysis shows seven active transport stops operating within Eyre.
+These stops serve a mix of bus routes, with two individual routes providing a total of 55 weekly passenger trips.
+The accessibility of these stops is rated as good, with residents typically located 304 meters from the nearest stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transport at 94%.
+On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport